athena-labz/athena/README.md

                } deriving (Eq, Show)
 ```

-This means that the signature can be used to prove someone agreed with a
+The signature proves that someone agreed with a determined contract.
-determined contract.

 In our example, Alice would first create an accusation contract.
 Let’s suppose
 she uses Charlie, Daniel and Emma public keys as the list of judges.
 Additionally, let’s say the inputs are `“Was a book actually written and
 delivered?”`, `“Did it have more than 200 pages”` and `“Was the
 client collaborative, providing any information needed?”`.
 Lastly, let’s
-say the logic written was the following:
+assume the written logic was the following:

 ```haskell
 type ClientTokens = Int